marmol-dev/promise-bulk/README.md

 # Documentation

-Detailed information and documentation about this library can be found in [docs](https://tomymolina.github.io/promise-bulk/).
+Detailed information and documentation about this library and how to use it can be found in [docs](https://tomymolina.github.io/promise-bulk/modules.html).

 # Example